 What level?
 Example of poor conduct Who will deal with it?
 What might happen?
-First Failed to bring basic equipment Incorrect uniform Dropping litter Chewing gum Lateness to school, a lesson or activity Missing two activities per term without informing the activity leader Use of mobile phone & other electronic equipment in contravention of the guidelines for use Low level disruption in lessons Homework issues Subject Teacher Form Tutor or Duty Teacher Reprimand, confiscation, litter duty, loss of part of break or lunch time detention, activity supervision, moved to another seat in class, note in diary Form Tutor may be informed Mark on Behaviour Plan Placed on Green Report Second Repetition of poor behaviour (Three marks on the Behaviour Plan in a half term) Defiance Lack of respect for other students Graffiti Disruption Continued lack of commitment resulting in poor performance Smoking Bullying Truancy from a lesson Discrimination or harassment Six marks on the behaviour plan in a half term Privacy Repeated homework issues Subject Teacher Form Tutor or Head of Year Behaviour Plan Detention (30 mins) A behaviour report is logged on SIMS Amber Report Internally excluded, given a community punishment or something similar Meeting with Parents Parents informed in writing and their support requested Third Nine marks on the behaviour plan in a half term Persistent failure to comply with school rules Truancy from school Refusal to comply with the instructions of a member of staff Theft, arson or vandalism Severe bullying Severe discrimination or harassment Possession of a banned substance Substance abuse Lack of academic honesty Assistant Head Deputy Head Head Teacher Key Stage or SLT detention Meeting with Parents Parents informed in writing and their support requested Logged on SIMS record Red Report with specific focus Headteacher Saturday morning detention Exclusion
+Warning Disturbing the learning of others.Not paying attention Subject Teacher, Form Tutor or Duty Teacher Verbal warningName recordedMove seatDiscussion after classTutor informed Level 1 Sanction Failure to change behaviour after warning from a teacher.
+Failed to bring basic equipment.
+Incorrect uniform Dropping litter Chewing gum Lateness to school, a lesson or activity.
+Missing two activities per term without informing activity leader.
+Use of mobile phone & other electronic equipment in contravention of the guidelines for use.
+Low-level disruption in lessons.
+Homework issues.
+Poor behaviour during lesson changeover, break time or lunch.
+Subject Teacher, Form Tutor, Duty Teacher or Head of Department Loss of part of break or lunchtime detention.
+Confiscation of device.
+Tutor informed Behaviour point recorded.
+Apology to teacher/pupil E-mail from tutor home Placed on monitoring or Level 1 report.
+Level 2 Sanction Repetition of poor behaviour (3 behaviour points in a half-term) Defiance Lack of respect for other students Graffiti Disruption Continued lack of commitment resulting in poor performance.
+Smoking (or vaping) Bullying Truancy from a lesson Discrimination or harassment Six marks on the behaviour plan in a half term.
+Invasion of privacy Repeated homework issues Head of Year Break/Lunch detention Behaviour points recorded.
+Level 2 report Internally excluded, given a community punishment or something similar Meeting with Parents Key Stage after school detention for 1 hour.
+Parents informed in writing and their support requested Level 3 Sanction Nine marks on the behaviour plan in a half term Persistent failure to comply with school rules Truancy from school Refusal to comply with the instructions of a member of staff Theft, arson or vandalism Severe bullying Severe discrimination or harassment Possession of a banned substance Substance abuse Lack of academic honesty Assistant Head of Secondary (Pastoral) Deputy Head of Secondary Senior Leadership detention Meeting with Parents.
+Parents informed in writing and their support requested.
+Behaviour points recorded.
+Level 3 report Headteacher Saturday morning detention Exclusion